 We’re envisioning event apps suggesting sessions, workshops, or networking opportunities in real-time that align with attendees' behaviours (think of it like Netflix’s algorithms that say "We think you'll enjoy X") with instant suggestions for workshops or exhibitors to meet based on stands you’ve just interacted with.
 This personal touch fosters higher engagement for individual attendees - they’re likely to feel more catered for and rate the event experience higher if they feel the event has delivered real, tangible, bespoke value for them.

-You’re likely to be much more engaged with the content and feel far more positive about the event than if you’d been left with a difficult-to-navigate event schedule, and vague idea of exhibitors.
+You’re likely to be much more engaged with the content and feel far more positive about the event than if you’d been left with a difficult-to-navigate event schedule and a vague idea of exhibitors.
 It’s a win-win for everyone involved!

 AI for Increasing Attendee Engagement